This website uses cookies to help improve your user experience

 Currently, SSAI workflows increasingly rely on cloud-based architecture, with dynamic manifest manipulation occurring at the CDN edge.
 This significantly reduces latency and enables real-time ad decisioning even for high-traffic events or personalized ad experiences on live streams.

-Moreover, many modern OVPs now support SSAI-aware SDKs on both web and CTV platforms, ensuring that playback is smooth, secure, and compliant with new advertising standards such as VAST 4.2 and Open Measurement 2.0.
-These capabilities enable publishers to deliver SSAI ads seamlessly across devices and networks, ensuring consistent monetization even in ad-blocked or limited-tracking environments.
+Moreover, many modern OVPs now support SSAI-aware SDKs on both web and CTV platforms, resulting in smooth, secure, and standards-compliant playback aligned with VAST 4.2 and Open Measurement 2.0.
+These capabilities let publishers deliver SSAI ads seamlessly across devices and networks, supporting consistent monetization even in ad-blocked or limited-tracking environments.

 While the concept of stitching ads into video streams may sound simple, the actual architecture behind SSAI is made up of several interconnected components working in real time.
 Understanding this flow helps clarify where personalization, tracking, and optimization occur in the pipeline.

 Depending on the streaming setup, these components can be run in a centralized cloud environment or distributed closer to the user via edge computing.
-The flexibility of this architecture makes SSAI a strong fit for both VOD and live scenarios, especially in high-demand contexts like sports or prime-time shows.
+The flexibility of this architecture makes SSAI suitable for both VOD and live scenarios, especially in high-demand contexts like sports or prime-time shows.

 We could try using a custom client-side player add-on to handle instructions from the proxy server in a custom format.
 It’s a fail-safe tracking method, since the add-on can precisely trace the required user actions mapped to the VAST document’s tracking events.